Car310discreet/cdn_simulation/README.md

 # CDN Simulator in C++

-This project is a C++ simulation of a basic Content Delivery Network (CDN).
-It demonstrates how pathfinding algorithms (like Dijkstra's) and caching mechanisms (like LRU) work together to efficiently deliver content to users across a network.
+This project is a C++ simulation of a Content Delivery Network (CDN).
+It demonstrates how graph algorithms (like Dijkstra's and Prim's) and caching mechanisms (like LRU) work together to efficiently design and operate a content delivery system.

-The network topology (servers, gateways, and latencies) is loaded from an external file, and new users can be added dynamically through a command-line interface.
+The network topology (servers, gateways, and latencies/costs) is loaded from an external file, and new users can be added dynamically through a command-line interface.

 ## Features

 * **Graph-Based Network**: The network is modeled as an undirected graph where nodes can be users, edge servers, gateways, or an origin server.
+* **Minimum Spanning Tree (MST)**: Includes **Prim's algorithm** to calculate the cheapest cost to build the network's backbone by connecting all servers and gateways.
-* **Dijkstra's Algorithm**: Used to find the lowest-latency path from a user to the nearest edge server.
+* **Dijkstra's Algorithm**: Used to find the lowest-latency path from a user to the nearest available edge server during operation.
-* **LRU Caching**: Each edge server is equipped with a an LRU (Least Recently Used) cache to store content.
+* **LRU Caching**: Each edge server is equipped with an LRU (Least Recently Used) cache to store content and reduce redundant fetches from the origin.
 * **Dynamic Simulation**: The simulation runs in real-time via a simple Command-Line Interface (CLI).
 * **Configurable**: The entire base network is loaded from a `config.txt` file, making it easy to test different topologies.